HazorTremz/LedEmotions/README.md

   <p>
    1. Install the the required imports <br>
+   2.Get your own auth key from <a href="https://sheety.co">Sheety</a> and make the required sheet for your emotion vs song
-   2. Make the connections on arduino as given in code<br>
+   3. Make the connections on arduino as given in code<br>
-   3. Upload the given code on ur arudino<br>
+   4. Upload the given code on ur arudino<br>
-   4. Run moodLighting.py<br>
+   5. Run moodLighting.py<br>
   </p>

 ```bash